 Many hostel workers throughout Europe speak excellent English, although it doesn’t hurt to learn a few handy phrases in advance anyway.
 At the very least, we’d encourage you to initiate conversation by asking them in their native language if they can speak English.
 Most people appreciate when tourists make the effort to speak the language, before proving they can speak your language much more fluently!

-Take a moment to choose your bed, familiarise yourself with the room and get acquainted with others you may be sharing with.
+Take a moment to choose your bed (or this will be pre-allocated), familiarise yourself with the room and get acquainted with others you may be sharing with.
 Loads of people travel solo in hostels, so guests are always really happy to make friends and socialise.
 We always recommend inviting other travellers out for a meal with you when you arrive – you never know what you’ll have in common, or where you’ll be heading together in the future!
 Remember – you’ll always have something in common because you’re both travelling – Euroventure team members have made lifelong friends this way.

 Hostels usually supply individual lockers in dormitories to keep your valuables secure so sharing with strangers needn’t stress you out.
 It should go without saying that you don’t want to leave your money, passport, phone or any other valuables lying around anyway – if you don’t need them on your person, keep them locked away.
 You may find it useful to provide your own lock using a combination, so you don’t have to worry about losing the key.

 Each dorm will generally have it’s own shared bathroom.
-Again, depending on the hostel, bathrooms can vary, however most will have a couple of showers, sinks and toilets so that you’re not all fighting over them, and many provide towels on request.
+Again, depending on the hostel, bathrooms can vary, however most will have a couple of showers, sinks and toilets so that you’re not all fighting over them, and many provide towels on request for an extra charge.
 They’re really not the run down facilities that they’re often made out to be – all our hostels have clean, modern and stylish rooms and bathrooms, making hostels a great way to save money without skimping on comfort.

 Get to know the rules of the hostel as soon as you can.
 Different hostels have different ways of doing things.
 Hostels are generally kept secure using keys or swipe cards issued only to guests.
 There may also be rules regarding designated quiet hours during the night, so try to keep the noise down a bit if you’re going out – other people might have early trains to catch (that might be you the next day so the good deed will probably pay off!).